-Seldom is a sentence structured this way.
-It’s used when a writer is trying to show that two ideas together say something more important than either alone.
+Linking two sentences with a semicolon means a writer is trying to show that two ideas together say something more important than either alone.
 In the example of Ms. Green’s death, the first clause records the end of one life.
 The second clause puts her death into context with all the other deaths of WWI service members.
 Two different senses of finality, then, are united in one sentence.

-Note: When writers accidentally substitute a comma for this rarely-used semicolon, it creates a comma splice.
+Note: When writers accidentally place a comma between two independent phrases, it creates a comma splice.
 Semicolons are used sparingly, so they are not the first fix for a comma splice.
 Instead, fix a comma splice by either adding a conjunction after the comma or replacing the comma with a period.
 See “Most often used” (below) for these two fixes.

 Occasionally used: If one or more items in a list contain a comma, then all the items are separated from each other with a semicolon.
 It looks like this: